- Zeolite has numerous advantages in the area of water retention, conservation, and nutrient leaching prevention.

 Nitrogen Use Efficiency

-In the US, Zeolite has been utilized since the mid-1980s both as feed additives and as amendments to sand-based soils.
-Their ability to capture and hold NH4+ and K+ ions enhances plant establishment while reducing nutrient leaching (Goatley, 2011).
+In the US, Zeolite soil fertilizer amendments have been utilized since the mid-1980s both as feed additives and as amendments to sand-based soils.
+Their ability to capture and hold NH4+ and K+ ions enhance plant establishment while reducing nutrient leaching (Goatley, 2011).

-Nitrogen loss by volatization of ammonia to the atmosphere is the main factor responsible for low efficiency of urea when applied on soil surface.
+Nitrogen loss by volatilization of ammonia to the atmosphere is the main factor responsible for the low efficiency of urea when applied on the soil surface.
 In extreme conditions, close to 80% of N applied can be lost (Lara-Cabezas, Motta, 1997).

 The urea N losses can be reduced using Zeolite as additives in the fertilizers or in the soils to control the retention and release of NH4+ ammonium (Rehakova, 2004).

-Zeolite itself carries only small amounts of plant nutrients.
+Zeolite can stabilize NPK levels even though it itself carries only small amounts of plant nutrients.
 Their use in crop production stems primarily from their high nutrient-exchange capacities, which allow them to absorb and release plant available nutrients and moisture without any change in the nature of the Zeolite.
 This action is a result of the minerals porous but stable chemical structure that was previously discussed.

 Zeolite has the ability to slow the rate of release of nitrogen from Urea in three ways: